 The next step is to mix with mayonnaise.
-Start first with a smaller amount, ½ teaspoons in my case.
+Start first with a smaller amount, ½ teaspoon in my case.
 Add a little as needed, the color should be a dark pink after mixing.

 You may add salt or pepper to taste, but I have never used extra salt or pepper in this dish.

 The dish is a little sweet, a little sour, a little salty – something for everyone.
 It makes a nice side dish for a piece of chicken breast and it can also be served on its own, on a cracker.
 It certainly has a pretty color!

 Hungry already?
 Ready to try any of these dishes?
 Did you find this recipe helpful?
 If so, save this pin (see below) on your sewing board so you can come to this later when you are ready to make the Russian beet salad VINEGRET, and follow me on Pinterest for more tips, tutorials, and inspiration!